department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-06 0781 Research/Conversation Guide B.md

 Today we're going to talk about a VA Form that will be used by Veterans claiming PTSD and related mental health conditions that are connected to a traumatic in-service event, including military sexual assault.
 We’ll be showing you some in-progress designs for this form, which we like to call a prototype.
 And we’ll ask you questions along the way.

--We’ll ask you questions about your experience filling out a VA form, which could involve sharing some limited details about your own mental health or traumatic experiences.
+- We’ll ask you questions about your experience filling out a VA form, which could involve sharing some limited details about your own mental health or traumatic experiences.
 You can decide how much detail you’re comfortable sharing.

 - Do you still feel up for this today?
 We always have the option to reschedule.